 Of greater interest are bird counts taken during the residential period (middle section of the graph).
 It is possible that the mid-July cormorant population numbers probably reflects the permanent resident adult population of cormorants on White Lake.
-This data suggests that there are currently less than twenty cormorants making White Lake their home.
-Taking into account the presence of non-reproductive juveniles, this translates to about 5 to 6 nesting pairs.
+This data suggests that there are currently less than ten cormorants making White Lake their home.
+Considering the presence of non-reproductive juveniles, this translates to about 4 or 5 nesting pairs.